ocupop/mapbox-locate/src/_sessions/built-with-mapbox-reactive-apps-with-mapbox-gl-js.md

 layout: session
 title: 'Built with Mapbox: Reactive apps with Mapbox GL JS'
 summary: >-
-  This talk will take a look at how to use the Mapbox GL JS API in a "creactive" programming context.
+  This talk will take a look at how to use the Mapbox GL JS API in a "reactive" programming context.
 We'll use concrete examples to dig into some of the common issues and questions that come up when using Mapbox GL JS in a React
   application: can I declaratively set up the map layers and style?
 How should I